AbhilashG97/WatermelonMochi/Semester 7/Machine Learning and Data Mining/Theory and Notes/Logistic Regression/README.md

 ## Multiclass Classification: One vs All

-Now we will approach the classification of data when we have more than two categories.
-Instead of y = {0,1} we will expand our definition so that y = {0,1...n}
+Here we will see the classification of data when we have more than two categories.
+Instead of y = {0,1} we will expand our definition to y = {0,1...n}

 <p align="center"><img src ="images/multiclass-classification.png">